 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.” – Antoine de Saint-Exupery

 If there is one thing I’ve learned over my 17 years as a choreographer, it is that you can’t be is too precious about your work.
 The process of editing and refining your choreography requires you to look objectively at the dance that you have made and figure out what to keep, what to polish, and most importantly, what to lose.
 My choreography mentor Sara Pearson once told me that you have to be a “ruthless editor” to succeed as a choreographer.
 It’s easy to get attached to every movement, moment, and musical choice, but that attachment can blind you to the fact that sometimes your first idea (or second or third or tenth…) isn’t always your best.
-As a choreographer, you can’t be afraid to get rid of what isn’t serving the dance at any given moment.
-After all, you can always add it back it if you decide that it is truly needed.
+As a choreographer, you have to be willing to let go as you edit and refine your choreography.
+You can’t be afraid to get rid of what isn’t serving the dance at any given moment.
+Taking the time to thoroughly edit and refine your choreography helps to ensure it is ready for an audience and presents your vision in the best possible way.

 Consider Rudolf Laban’s Movement Principles: Rudolf Laban’s movement principles are a great lens through which you can edit and refine your choreography.
 Laban deceived and analyzed movement from 4 perspectives: Body, Effort (Quality), Shape, Space.
 You can learn more here.
 You can edit and refine your choreography by ensuring that you have been clear with these four movement concepts both in your intention (the movement you are creating) and the dancer’s follow through (how they are performing the movement).
 Where exactly is that arm reaching to?
 Should the a particular movement be sharper or smoother?
 Are the all dancers curving their torsos to the same degree?
 A little clarification can go a long way in helping a dance look polished.